thunderbird/webext-docs/messageDisplayAction.rst

 .. api-section-annotation-hack::

-Disables the toolbar action for a tab.
+Disables the messageDisplayAction for a tab.

 .. api-header::
    :label: Parameters